vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ```

-**runMenu** is a valid response action to an `incoming call event (ICE) <incomingcalleventcallback>` or `answered call event (ACE) <answeredcalleventcallback>`.
+**runMenu** is a valid response action to an [incoming call event (ICE)](doc:incomingcalleventcallback) or [answered call event (ACE)](doc:answeredcalleventcallback).
 It instructs what menu to play to the user and what actions to take based on the user’s input.
-It can also be used in combination with the `manageCall API <managecall>`, for conference calls.
+It can also be used in combination with the [manageCall API](doc:managecall), for conference calls.

 **menus** is a list of menus that are available.
 The menu with “id” : “main” will always play first, otherwise an error will be returned.